 -

-Energy analysts often compare these costs against benchmarks like spark spreads (the profitability of gas plants) to see how wholesale conditions flow through to tariffs.
-For households, the key takeaway is that Agile makes these wholesale dynamics visible on your bill.
+Analysts often compare these costs with benchmarks such as spark spreads, which show the profitability of gas plants, to understand how wholesale conditions flow through to tariffs.
+For households, the key takeaway is that Agile makes those wholesale dynamics visible on your bill.

-Important: Wholesale pricing data from Nord Pool (or Epex) is often in UTC, so during daylight saving periods it may be an hour out from UK local time (BST).
+Note that wholesale pricing data from Nord Pool (or Epex) is often in UTC, so during daylight saving time it may be one hour out from UK local time (BST).

-Guy Lipman has even more information on the formula showing us the slight differences used between each of the 14 DNO regions: Guy Lipman Agile Formulas
+Guy Lipman has detailed information on the Agile formulas and how they differ slightly across the 14 DNO regions: Guy Lipman Agile Formulas

-To end up with the wholesale cost I had to look at doing the Agile calculation in reverse.
+To estimate the wholesale cost, I ran the Agile calculation in reverse.

-Because we need both Octopus Agile and Octopus Outgoing Agile pricing to account for price caps, I could only go back to May 2019 (when outgoing started).
+Because both Octopus Agile and Octopus Outgoing Agile prices are needed to account for caps and offsets, I could only go back to May 2019, when Outgoing Agile launched.

-In this next graph you can see the last 7 days of Indicative Wholesale Price, Agile Import and Agile Outgoing tariffs.
+The graph below shows the last seven days of indicative wholesale prices alongside Agile Import and Agile Outgoing tariffs.

 Indicative Wholesale Electric, Agile Import and Agile Outgoing (last 7 days)